mitranim/imperouter/readme.md

 Imperouter uses imperative, procedural control flow.
 It does not have, and _does not need_, any kind of "middleware" or "interceptors".

-Imperouter uses regexps and named capture groups.
-No string-based dialect, no surprises.
+Imperouter uses regexps with named capture groups.
+It also allows strings for _exact_ matching.
+No custom string-based dialects, no surprises.

 Imperouter does not use any URL mounting, joining, or rewriting.
 You always match the full pathname, and receive the full URL, including the origin.
 This allows you to understand full routes on a glance, search them in your editor, and benefit from the standard `URL` interface.